 Varadero Beach itself is a long stretch of stunning white sand and warm, inviting water.
 With so much space, you’ll easily find quieter spots to relax, making it the perfect place to unwind after two weeks of exploring Cuba.

-This unforgettable experience marks the end of our trip to Cuba.
+This unforgettable experience marks the end of our two weeks in Cuba.

 We’ll always remember the wonderful people we met, the laughter we shared, and the magical places we visited.